dlmarshsr/phoneProject/README.md

-# phoneProject the beginnings of the project. not a strong grasp on the logic portion.
+# phoneProject the beginnings of the project.